-Most of Shanghai has ended virus spread, 1M left in lockdown
+Shanghai says lockdown to ease as virus spread mostly ends

 “The epidemic in our city is under effective control.
 Prevention measures have achieved incremental success,” Zong said at a news briefing.

 Supermarkets, malls and restaurants were allowed to reopen Monday with limits on the numbers of people and mandated “no contact” transactions.
-But restrictions on movement remain in place and the subway train system remains closed for now.
+But most of the city’s 25 million people remain under some form of restriction, movement around the city is highly limited and the subway train system remains closed for now.

-Even as case numbers fall, city and national authorities have sent mixed messages about the state of Shanghai’s outbreak and when life can return to normal in the city of 25 million, where many residents have been confined to their homes, compounds and neighborhoods for more than 50 days.
-A prospective date of June 1 has been given for a full re-opening.
+Even as case numbers fall, city and national authorities have sent mixed messages about the state of Shanghai’s outbreak and when life can return to normal in the city, where many residents have been confined to their homes, compounds and neighborhoods for more than 50 days.
+A prospective date of June 1 has been given for a full reopening.

 Zong said that authorities “remain sober” about the possibility of the outbreak rebounding, particularly as reports of new infections continue to come in from centralized isolation centers and older, rundown neighborhoods.